A simple JavaScript Game

 Create a valid HTML document containing a

-) of 3 lines by 2 columns, every cell being empty.
-Give a unique identifier to the<div>
+<div>, itself containing a table (<table>) of 3 lines by 2 columns, every cell being empty.
+Give a unique identifier to the<div>. -

 Attach a style sheet to the HTML document.
 Give fixed